Carcinogenesis: Proto-oncogenes

 Proto-oncogenes promote cell growth in a variety of ways.
 Many can produce hormones, "chemical messengers" between cells that encourage mitosis, the effect of which depends on the signal transduction of the receiving tissue or cells.
 Some are responsible for the signal transduction system and signal receptors in cells and tissues themselves, thus controlling the sensitivity to such hormones.
 They often produce mitogens, or are involved in transcription of DNA in protein synthesis, which create the proteins and enzymes responsible for producing the products and biochemicals cells use and interact with.

 Mutations in proto-oncogenes can modify their expression and function, increasing the amount or activity of the product protein.
 When this happens, they become oncogenes, and, thus, cells have a higher chance of dividing excessively and uncontrollably.
 The chance of cancer cannot be reduced by removing proto-oncogenes from the genome, as they are critical for growth, repair and homeostasis of the body.
 It is only when they become mutated that the signals for growth become excessive.

-It is important to note that a gene possessing a growth-promoting role may increase the carcinogenic potential of a cell, under the condition that all necessary cellular mechanisms that permit growth are activated.
+A gene possessing a growth-promoting role may increase the carcinogenic potential of a cell, under the condition that all necessary cellular mechanisms that permit growth are activated.
 This condition also includes the inactivation of specific tumor suppressor genes (see below).
 If the condition is not fulfilled, the cell may cease to grow and can proceed to die.
 This makes identification of the stage and type of cancer cell that grows under the control of a given oncogene crucial for the development of treatment strategies.